Are Your Employees Getting Consistent, High-Quality Sleep?

 The high cost of employee fatigue

-But lost productivity and missed workdays aren’t the only cost impacts of insufficient sleep.
+But lost productivity and missed work days aren’t the only cost impacts of insufficient sleep.
 Not getting enough quality sleep is also associated with a wide range of physical health challenges, including high blood pressure, insulin resistance, and higher risk of type 2 diabetes, which can have a negative impact on employer healthcare costs.
+In other words, improving employee sleep quality can support both performance goals and broader health outcomes.

 Calm Health resources to help employees get better sleep